lithnet/access-manager-docs/help-and-support/frequently-asked-questions.md

 1. You want your local admin passwords encrypted in the directory
 2. You want to store previous local admin passwords in the directory
-3. You want to support Azure AD joined or Azure AD registered devices
+3. You want to support Azure AD joined, or Azure AD registered devices
 4. You want to manage local admin passwords on non-Windows devices

 If you want to use the Access Manager web app to access Microsoft LAPS passwords you do not need to use the Access Manager Agent.